 (Non-completing Teacher: School C)

 This outcome may mean that participating students, whilst understanding that they do benefit from higher level study, are unable to clearly articulate the benefits to themselves as learners of undertaking postgraduate study.
 This need for implicit or tacit knowledge to become explicit is something that could easily be rectified by HEI tutors during courses, and, at an earlier stage, through inclusion of this information within promotional activity and documentation.
 It appears that there is a similar task to be undertaken with some senior colleagues in schools, who whilst able to identify some of the benefits to the school of having staff engaged in postgraduate study, appear unable to provide a comprehensive list of these benefits.
-Tensions between academic rigor and professional relevance also need to be challenged:
+Perceived tensions between academic rigour and professional relevance also need to be challenged:

 …pupil progress is helped best by practical courses, rather than postgraduate development.
 It does not need a literature review.